toastnz/plasticstudio-iconfield/README.md

 # Version
 - Use release 1 for legacy non-cms editable icon files
-- Release 2 updated icon files managed in CMS Files area
+- Use release 2 updated icon files managed in CMS Files area

 # Migration